 2009: HealthPartners clinics begin mailing FIT tests to patients who elect them.

 2014: Our Park Nicollet clinics begin routinely recommending the FIT test.
-In just 6 months, their colorectal screening rates increase by 7%.
+In just 6 months, screening rates increase by 7%.
 Among populations of color, screening rates improve even more – by 10%.
-This screening option shows promise of being a key to reducing disparities in colorectal cancer screening tests.

-2017: Four Park Nicollet clinics pilot a new approach to mailing FIT tests.
-They try sending the test to any 50- to 75-year-old patient who has never before had a colon cancer screening.
+2017: Four Park Nicollet clinics pilot a new approach to mailing FIT tests, sending the test to any eligible patient who has never before had a colon cancer screening.
 This results in FIT tests arriving for the first time in the mailboxes of 6,000 patients.
 About 25% of the tests were completed – and those clinics’ screening rates go up 6%.

-HealthPartners clinics build on this pilot to reduce the racial disparity that exists in colorectal cancer screening.
-They try sending FIT kits specifically to 46- to 75-year-old patients of color who have never been screened for colon cancer.
+HealthPartners clinics build on this pilot to reduce the racial disparity that exists in colorectal cancer screening, sending FIT kits specifically to 46- to 75-year-old patients of color who have never been screened for colon cancer.
 This results in 3,000 tests being mailed.
 And once again, about 25% of the tests are returned.
 This boosts screening rates by 3.5%.

 2018: HealthPartners is named the Colorectal Cancer Organization of the Year for this work.

-With many HealthPartners and Park Nicollet cancer clinics throughout the Twin Cities and western Wisconsin, the latest in cancer screening tests and treatment is always close to home.
+With many HealthPartners and Park Nicollet cancer clinics throughout the Twin Cities and western Wisconsin, options to support screening and colorectal cancer treatment are always close to home.